 DO—Stay Hydrated.
 Lots of water helps avoid headaches, improves concentration and can counteract the effects of overdoing it the night before.

-DON’T-Leave Valuables Unattended.
-My stolen camera a few years back is Exhibit A.
+DON’T—Leave Valuables Unattended.
+My stolen camera at last year’s SEMA Show is Exhibit A!

-DO-Take a Second Look at Project Vehicles.
+DO—Take a Second Look at Project Vehicles.
 At a busy show it’s easy to hurry by show cars with nothing more than a glance at the paint and wheels.
-But as our annual project vehicle rundown reveals, builders put a lot of work and detail into these custom creations.
+But as our project vehicle rundown in this issue (see page 30) reveals, builders put a lot of work and detail into these custom creations.
 If you come across some models you see a lot of in your own work bays, spending a few minutes examining what was done to them and taking some pictures can give you new ideas to take home.

 DON’T—Forget to Stop By and Say ‘Hi!’
 The staff here at Performance Business loves it when readers drop by with comments, suggestions or news of your shop.
 Your first chance is at SEMA, where we’ll be in Booth #20957.
 Hopefully we’ll see you there!